What is orientation?

 We are talking about something as basic as knowing what time of the day it is to be able to perform certain actions such as having breakfast in the morning or going to bed at night.

-Activities for activities for improving orientation skills in young and older adults
+Activities for improving orientation skills in young and older adults

 Next, we recommend different activities for improving orientation developed by NeuronUP: